 Where to get it: At Trattoria del Nuovo Macello in Calvairate, the cotoletta is bone-in and thick, the perfectly cooked veal covered in a thin, crispy outer layer of breadcrumbs.

-Where to get it: While polenta is mostly found as a side dish to meat and stew mains, Al Cantinone, a restaurant near the Duomo, offers some fabulous appetisers that pair polenta with a variety of cheeses, mushrooms and more.
+Where to get it: While polenta is mostly found as a side dish to meat and stew mains, Al Cantinone, a restaurant near the Duomo, offers some fabulous appetisers that pair the dish with a variety of cheeses, mushrooms and more.

 Who needs GPS when you have minestrone?
 Some say that a few sips of the soup will tell you exactly where you are on the peninsula.
-Considering the Milanese love of rice (look no further than the first item on this list), what separates minestrone in Milan from that in other regions is the use of rice in place of pasta.
-Together with vegetables of all types—cabbage, beets, celery, spinach, parsley, tomatoes and more, depending on what’s in season—the rice is cooked in a pleasant if not particularly noteworthy broth.
+Considering the Milanese love for rice (look no further than the first item on this list), what separates minestrone in Milan from that in other regions is the use of rice in place of pasta.
+Together with vegetables of all types – cabbage, beets, celery, spinach, parsley, tomatoes and more, depending on what’s in season – the rice is cooked in a pleasant if not particularly noteworthy broth.
 Served hot in the winter and cold in the summer, this soup is your best bet for a solid few servings of vegetables, which don’t feature heavily in most traditional Milanese restaurants.

 Where to get it: Trattoria Mirta, northeast of the Loreto neighbourhood, makes an excellent bowl of minestrone garnished with goat cheese, if you’re lucky enough to catch it on the ever-changing menu.

 A warming pork and cabbage stew, cassoeula generally pops up on menus during the colder months, when all you want is a bowl of steaming hot goodness.
-This is one of those head-to-tail Italian recipes—in addition to sausage and cabbage, less noble pig parts like the head, feet, ears and more are tossed into the pot.
-It’s traditionally consumed on January 17th, the feast day of Saint Anthony the Abbot, fittingly the patron saint of pigs and butchers among other things.
+This is one of those head-to-tail Italian recipes – in addition to sausage and cabbage, less noble pig parts like the head, feet, ears and more are tossed into the pot.
+It’s traditionally consumed on January 17, the feast day of Saint Anthony the Abbot, fittingly the patron saint of pigs and butchers among other things.

 Where to get it: One of the best spots in Milan offering cassoeula year round is Don Lisander, an old-school restaurant that borders Brera and Quadrilatero Della Moda, two neighbourhoods north of the Duomo.

 Located in greater Milan, the small town of Gorgonzola is famous for being the birthplace of the eponymous cheese (although other Italian towns also claim gorgonzola as their own).
-The area was long a centre of cheese production, particularly soft cheese—there are supposedly even records from the 18th-century court of Empress Maria Theresa decreeing that the area be used as meadows for dairy cows.
-Nowadays the blue cheese, made from unskimmed cow’s milk, is produced all over northern Italy, mainly in the regions of Lombardy and Piedmont.
-Gorgonzola comes in two forms: dolce, which is sweeter and creamier, and piccante, which has a spicy, pungent bite.
+The area was long a centre of cheese production, particularly soft cheese – there are supposedly even records from the 18th-century court of Empress Maria Theresa decreeing that the area be used as meadows for dairy cows.
+Nowadays, the blue cheese, made from unskimmed cow’s milk, is produced all over northern Italy, mainly in the regions of Lombardy and Piedmont.
+Gorgonzola comes in two forms: dolce (literally, "sweet") which is sweeter and creamier, and piccante (literally, "spicy") which has a spicy, pungent bite.